rjorgenson/geeklet-scripts/README.md

 ```

 ### date.rb

+Very basic script to output a date string with some predefined types or using a custom unix date string.

 ```
 Usage: date.rb [string type]
     -t, --type TYPE                  Date string type to output (long, short, time, longDate, shortDate, string)